kevinost/mongoose-aggregation-builder/package/README.md

 const launch = async () => {
     await mongoose.connect('Your MongoDB URL here');

-    console.log('Connected!')
+    console.log('Connected!');
-}
+};

 launch();
 ```

 ### Start enjoying type safety

 You can enjoy the benefits of **total type safety** and guidance through TypeScript.
 The fully typed query results and error handling provided by bridge-mongo make it easy to write correct, efficient queries with confidence.

 Read the documentation to get started or get a look to the examples below.

 **Some Queries examples:**